GMHA prides ourselves on the quality of housing it provides.

-Greene Metropolitan Housing Authority (GMHA) prides itself on the quality housing that it provides.
-Family units are dispersed throughout in Greene County, which makes the residents feel like a part of the community, and not targeted as low-income households.
+Family units are dispersed throughout Greene County, which makes the residents feel like a part of the community, and not targeted as low-income households.

-GMHA owns 361 public housing units in five communities in Greene County.
-GMHA offers 24-hour maintenance to both family and elderly units.
-Residents on GMHA's Low Rent Program benefit from a number of programs and services.
+GMHA owns 361 public housing units in five communities in the Greene County area.
+We offer 24-hour maintenance support to all our units.

-GMHA has a full-time Social Worker on staff that conducts a move-in meeting after a family or elderly resident is housed.
-The Social Worker works closely with new residents to ensure that they have a full understanding of GMHA's polices and services.
+GMHA has a full-time social worker on staff who works closely with residents to ensure that they have a full understanding of GMHA's polices and services.

-All elderly sites have a designated resident to assist them if there is trouble with their unit.
+GMHA operates four elderly and disabled sites.
 One complex has a common entrance with an intercom system.
 Other complexes have neighborhood watch programs and meet regularly with the local police department.

-A Resident Advisory Board is available for both families and elderly residents.
-Representatives from each area of Greene County meet to discuss policy changes, upcoming improvements, activities and other items pertaining to their housing.
+A Resident Advisory Board is available for both our family residents and for our elderly residents.
+Representatives from each area of Greene County meet to discuss policy changes, upcoming improvements, activities and other items pertaining to resident housing.